pyne/pyne/docs/devsguide/style_guide.rst

 * Use 'single quotes' for string literals, and """triple double quotes""" for docstrings.
 Double quotes are allowed to prevent single quote escaping, e.g. "Y'all c'mon o'er here!"
+* We use sphinx with the numpydoc extension to autogenerate API documentation.
+Follow the numpydoc standard for docstrings `described here <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
+* Simple functions should have simple docstrings.
 * Lines should be at most 80 characters long.
 The 72 and 79 character recommendations from PEP8 are not required here.
 * All Python code should be compliant with Python 2.7 and Python 3.3+.
 At some